Today is the first official day of fall! What better way to ring in this new season than a super easy pumpkin cake recipe.

 But, alas, I am on a tropical island with limited range of Western products.
 So I mixed my own spice cake by adding cinnamon, dark brown sugar and vanilla bean powder to a butter cake mix.
 You could also add cloves, cardamon or pumpkin spice, but I made do with was I can get here.

 I also couldn’t find any canned pumpkin puree here.
 I wonder if it even is available anywhere outside of North America.
-But I could buy some fresh pumpkin (just a slice, so glad I didn’t have to get a hole one) from the produce section here.
+But I could buy some fresh pumpkin (just a slice, so glad I didn’t have to get a whole one) from the produce section here.

 And it is actually not hard at all to make your own pumpkin puree.
 Even without a blender.
 It takes time, but it is not difficult (instructions in recipe below).